Ginori 1735

 The result?
 Their unique collections, both artistic masterpieces and highly functional.

-The idea really took off after they started using Limoges kaolin, and soon enough, Ginori 1735 porcelain became a hit among the Italian aristocracy thanks to its quality and unique sculptural designs.
+The idea really took off after they started using Limoges kaolin, and soon enough, Ginori china Italy became a hit among the Italian aristocracy thanks to its quality and unique sculptural designs.

 By the 19th century, the brand had already become synonymous with luxury and elegance, creating not just home decor accessories but also collections of luxury Italian dinnerware.
-Famous Ginori plates patterns, like the labyrinth or chain designs, became a part of the national heritage, inspiring other Italian artisans not just in ceramics, but also in woven kitchen goods.
+Famous designs and patterns, like the labyrinth or chain designs, became a part of the national heritage, inspiring other Italian artisans not just in ceramics, but also in woven kitchen goods.

-In the 19th century, Ginori porcelain joined a larger company and officially changed its name to Richard-Ginori.
+In the 19th century, this oldest trade mark joined a larger company and officially changed its name to Richard Ginori porcelain.

-Like many brands with centuries-old histories, Ginori 1735 has had its share of ups and downs.
+Like many brands with centuries-old histories, the Ginori 1735 has had its share of ups and downs.

-Despite all the changes, Ginori plates have stayed true to their identity while also incorporating more modern elements.
+Despite all the changes, their sets have stayed true to their identity while also incorporating more modern elements.

 Gucci is famous for its eclectic and unique design style.
-The fashion house brought all its bold and stylish ideas into the new look for Richard Ginori porcelain.
+The fashion house brought all its bold and stylish ideas into the new look for Ginori 1735.

 This transformation helped the brand shift from being seen as an antique to becoming a modern luxury dinnerware maker.

-Gucci's marketing and branding helped Ginori plates reach new markets and grab the attention of not just collectors, but also younger buyers who appreciate premium luxury.
+Gucci's marketing and branding helped the old manufacturer reach new markets and grab the attention of not just collectors but also younger buyers who appreciate premium luxury.

 New Gucci design choices brought in fresh pattern ideas.

-Now, Richard Ginori plates use motifs that the brand never used before to create their modern Italian dinnerware:
+Now, Richard Ginori china use motifs that the brand never used before to create their modern dinnerware:

 The Unique Touch of Ginori Plates

-All the Richard Ginori plates truly represent Tuscan culture and art.
+All the porcelain Ginori 1735 truly represent Tuscan culture and art.
 Even after hundreds of years and many modernization steps, the brand still uses and develops its own unique techniques.

 Techniques Behind Richard Ginori Dinnerware

-- Hand painting, done by highly skilled artists using special brushes.
-This is how they create tiny floral designs or intricate Eastern-inspired patterns.
+• Hand-painting, done by highly skilled artists using special brushes.
+This is how they create tiny floral designs or intricate Eastern-inspired patterns on the elegant dinner plates.

-- Stencil painting is used by Ginori 1735 for very intricate decorations and multi-layered designs that need extreme precision.
+• Stencil painting is used by the brand for very intricate decorations and multi-layered designs that need extreme precision.
 This technique allows for meticulous pattern repetition.

-- Many Ginori plates are decorated with gold.
+• Many Richard Ginori dishes are decorated with gold.
 Typically, they use either gold leaf or gold paint for this.

-The decoration on Richard Ginori dishes is really impressive.
+The decoration on Richard Ginori tableware is really impressive.

-You can find trendy Italian themes, both modern with bright lines and eye-catching designs, as well as architectural styles from the Renaissance era:
+You can find trendy Mediterranean themes, both modern with bright lines and eye-catching designs, as well as architectural styles from the Renaissance era:

-- The classic patterns of this Italian dishware were mostly inspired by architectural concepts.
+• The classic patterns of this dishware were mostly inspired by architectural concepts.
 For example, the Vecchio Ginori collection features raised patterns on smooth porcelain, reminiscent of a ‘Saxon style’ border.
-It’s one of Ginori 1735 most recognizable collections, thanks to its distinctive decor.
+It’s one of the most recognizable sets, thanks to its distinctive decor.
 They produce it in pure white as well as in rich shades like emerald green, magenta, cobalt blue, and turquoise.

-- Geometric patterns are very common in the designs of Ginori plates.
-For instance, the modern Italian porcelain dinnerware Labirinto combines bold lines with repeating patterns.
+• Geometric patterns are very common in the designs.
+For instance, the modern porcelain dinnerware Labirinto combines bold lines with repeating patterns.
 Originally, the Art Deco design was inspired by ancient Greek mythical labyrinths.
 Lately, it has become almost iconic thanks to the brand’s influence.
 These motifs are made using stencil printing, followed by hand-finishing for extra detail.

-- Animal motifs are often found in Ginori 1735 porcelain collections.
-These usually feature animals and birds that are typical of Italian Renaissance art.
-For example, the Arcadia collection, where every design is hand-painted with great detail.
+• Animal motifs are often found in Ginori plates.
+These usually feature animals and birds that are typical of Renaissance art.
+For example, the Arcadia dinnerware collection, where every design is hand-painted with great detail.

 Richard Ginori Tableware Offers from MDMAISON

-In recent decades, the Ginori 1735 brand has been popping up more often in luxury stores worldwide, in Gucci boutiques, and is frequently used in design projects of all kinds.
+In recent decades, the brand has been popping up more often in luxury stores worldwide, in Gucci boutiques, and is frequently used in design projects of all kinds.

 That’s why MDMAISON is here to support and help bring your ideas to life.
-With our help, you can order exclusive Richard Ginori tableware and use it for your HoReCa business, to decorate your home, or simply to enjoy in your own kitchen.
+With our help, you can order exclusive Ginori china and other Italian dinnerware and use it for your HoReCa business, to decorate your home, or simply to enjoy in your own kitchen.

 MDMAISON offers flexible terms and provides shipping directly to your destination point.
-Use the options on our website or get help from an expert to purchase the best collections from Ginori 1735.
+Use the options on our website or get help from an expert to purchase the best collections from Ginori porcelain.

 FAQ